testninja147/rust-raid/README.md

 > shorter version of the solution name is used to make easier to type.
 You can
 > see the name of binary in the respective `README.md` file or the `docstring`
 > of the respective solution.
-> some examples of shorter version of solution name are as follows:
+> Example:
 >
 > - The binary for `huffman_coding.rs` is just `huffman`.

 ## Testing

-There are test cases for each functions/challenges which will be beneficial for you to learn testing as well as test programs for errors.
+There are test cases for each function/challenge that will be beneficial for you to learn testing as well as test programs for errors.

 To test programs, you can run `cargo test` command.